robinsillem/SecurityTraining/README.md

 Dev environment setup
 -----

-The sample vulnerable apps and other utilities run in VMs on your local machine, set up with Vagrant See https://docs.vagrantup.com/v2/getting-started/index.html if you haven't used Vagrant before.
+The sample vulnerable apps and other utilities run in VMs on your local machine, set up with Vagrant.
+So you'll need to install VirtualBox and Vagrant.
+See https://docs.vagrantup.com/v2/getting-started/index.html if you haven't used Vagrant before.

 We use a bunch of boxes, set up with: